 I was in London looking for inspiration when a queen spoke to me.

 It was in Oxford Street.
 I remember standing in front of Selfridges and gazing up at the Queen of Time clock.
 It wasn't the majestic pose of the Gilbert Bayes sculpture that caught my eye; it was her mysterious face.
+In that moment, I decided I would find out who she was and tell her story.
+This would be my passion project, a creative balance to my work as a commercial writer.
+I began my research with 1931, the year the Queen was unveiled.

 I know who reigns over Selfridges now – Leopoldine Avico – and I know her family history.
 Four siblings, all child models to start, three with intriguing artistic legacies as adults.
 All largely forgotten for more than a century.
 For months I made little progress; then the research gods smiled and I found Christine Bassett, the daughter of one of Leopoldine's sisters, Gilda.
 With Christine's help, I have been able to shine a light on the Avico family's considerable involvement in early twentieth-century London art.